OPC Router increases automation effect

 Documentation and Traceability

 Accordingly, the order information from the SAP ERP system and its database is transferred to the assembly line’s SQL Server and then via OPC Router to the PLC.
+Such communication with external systems becomes possible through SAP’s standardized interfaces.
 Feedback from there also flows via OPC Router first to the local database of the assembly line and then to PDA systems and MES.
 All information about parts, parts lists or production periods is provided locally long before the order starts.
 “This means that in the event of a connection failure, the current order and the follow-up order can still be produced,” says Feil.
 Necessary changeover procedures for other models and variants of chainsaws, brush cutters or hedge trimmers are supported by the system, including a check whether the procedures have been carried out correctly.
 Each automatic or test station thus has the right programs for the new processes.
 When a new order is released, a serial number range is defined.

 At the first station of each assembly line, the resulting product is assigned its individual serial number, to which all further process values and status codes are appended during the run.
 This becomes particularly important when it comes to documenting the final inspection: During the running-in process, the petrol engines are adjusted to optimum performance and exhaust gas values, which are documented in the same way as the successful testing of the products’ safety devices, such as the chain brake on the chain saws.
 With each finished product, a data record with detailed quality data is thus created.

 Up to nine test cells work in parallel at the end of an assembly line to handle the intended throughput of motor units.
 The history of all relevant measured values from each of the test sequences, which last up to five minutes, is documented.
 In addition to OPC Router, the KEPServerEX, a real-time OPC Server from Kepware, also distributed by inray, is used for this purpose.
 The use of network, device and system resources must be kept to a minimum to avoid interruptions in the data flow.